centau/ecr/docs/api/Registry.md

 - **Details**

-    Will do nothing if the entity does not own the given component.
+    Will do nothing if the entity does not own a component.

 ---

 ### view()

-Creates a [`view`](View) to see all entities with the specified components.
+Creates a [`view`](View) for all entities with the specified components.

 - **Type**